JKindonNtx/solutions-euc/documentation/TN-2179-Citrix Session Recording on Nutanix/TN-2179/TN-2179- Citrix Session Recording on Nutanix.md

 | Citrix NetScaler | NS13.1: Build 37.38 | Linux | 1 | Default appliance size |

 <Note>
-    Due to direct feedback from the Citrix product management team, Session Recording LTSR testing was not performed due to several known issues which were resolved in newer releases.
+    Due to direct feedback from the Citrix product management team, Session Recording 2203 LTSR testing was not performed due to several known issues which were resolved in newer releases.
+We tested only using Session Recording 2212.
 </Note>

 ### Citrix Session Recording Server Configuration